 Early 2014, I started a personal project mainly focused on experimenting in public spaces.
 Alongside my first interventions, I also implemented my creative skills in group projects that were co-created and exhibited on the streets of Barcelona.
 I thus gathered here different techniques and supports that have been successful in communicating all range of messages.
 The first project presented hereafter, of summer 2014, was a poetry experiment undertaken with David Millán and Marta Vidal to work with the wheatpaste technique.

 Project designed with David Millán

-The overground is a public place where citizens meet each other everyday, but where it is increasingly difficult to share conversations.
-Some people may prefer to ignore their surroundings and take a look to their mobile phones, while others may just reflect on their daily realities.
+The overground is a public place where people meet each other everyday, but where it is increasingly difficult to see them talking to each other.
+Some may prefer to ignore what surround them and look at their phones, while others may just reflect on their daily realities.
 In this way begins the story of four hidden messages that were produced by dozens and stuck on the main public transport lines of Barcelona.

 Posted: July 25th, 2014

 Project designed with a group of ELISAVA students

 This research workshop aimed to design a “pop-up” carpet that was later provisionally installed on different public spaces of Barcelona – Montjuic, Sants, San Adrià del Besós, and Ciutat Vella.
 The ephemeral installations aimed to bring the carpets of ancient times, mostly produced with Arabic patterns, into the early twenty-first century, merging graphic design and modern architecture.
 Each tile was the result of an individual's work to be grouped, as the pieces of a puzzle, when working in these collective performances.
 At the end of the tile settings, the passer-by could discover a carpet to walk or to sit on, somehow travelling for a change of scenery.

 Posted: December 22th, 2014

 Somni de Llum: Mapping at the Barcelona City Council